Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Exact Reachable Set

 In this section, a set of time-varying paraboloids is defined.
 At a given time, the intersection of the paraboloids gives better overapproximations of the reachable set.
-With additional assumptions, the reachable set is exactly characterized.
+With additional assumptions about the topology of the reachable set, the reachable set is exactly characterized.
 This approach relies on the use of Property~\ref{thm:overapproximation} and preliminary results showing that for any state of the overapproximation, there exists a trajectory in $\sys(\parabol_0,t)$, $t>0$, leading to this state.